 The Tappan Zee Bridge provides the only interstate highway crossing of the Hudson River for the 48-mile stretch between the George Washington Bridge (Interstate 95) and the Newburgh-Beacon Bridge (Interstate 84).
-It is a vital link between the population and employment centers of Rockland and Westchester Counties, is a major route for freight movement, and is an emergency evacuation route.
+It is a vital link between the population and employment centers of Rockland and Westchester Counties and is a major route for freight movement, as well as a critical evacuation route.

-During the past 20 years (1990 to 2010), traffic volumes have grown by from about 112,000 to about 134,000 vehicles per day (almost 20 percent) on the Tappan Zee Bridge (see Figure 1-3).
+During the past 20 years (1990 to 2010), traffic volumes have grown from about 112,000 to about 134,000 vehicles per day (almost 20 percent) on the Tappan Zee Bridge (see Figure 1-3).
 The bridge now carries approximately 134,000 vehicles per day with peak traffic having reached 170,000 vehicles per day.
-Volumes are highest during the morning eastbound commute and the evening westbound commute, but the bridge is prone to congestion during non-commuter periods as well.
+Volumes are highest during the morning eastbound commute and the evening westbound commute, but the bridge is prone to incidents resulting in traffic delays during non-commuter periods as well, largely due to non-standard lane widths and lack of shoulders or emergency access accommodations.
 As shown in Figure 1-3, the Tappan Zee Bridge carries between 5,000 and 8,000 vehicles per hour during 14 hours (5 AM to 7 PM) of a typical weekday.